collegeman/sketch-emberley/README.md

 ![An example, by Ed Emberley](https://collegeman.github.io/sketch-emberley/example.png)

 ## Let's get sketching!
-In my professiona life as a full stack developer, [Sketch](https://www.sketch.com/) is one of my favorite tools.
+In my professional life as a full stack developer, [Sketch](https://www.sketch.com/) is one of my favorite tools.
 It allows me to prototype ideas in a range of resolutions.

 It also allows me to create art for fun.